DV

 Strategy & risk

-SVOL tracks VIX with an alternative approach, while XYLD tracks S&P 500 Index using a covered call strategy.
+SVOL tracks VIX with an alternative approach, while XYLD tracks S&P 500 Index with a covered call approach.
 Beta is 0.8 for SVOL and 0.41 for XYLD, indicating XYLD is less volatile relative to the market.

 SVOL beta0.8